nicocoa10/singro/README.md

  Change log :
 Currently the initial functionalities of the project have been implmented in the back end for making posts funtionality .
 All required views have been made and urls set up correctly.
 11/19/20

 The project now contains full functonality to create accounts , make a group/song , join a group/song and make a post .
 6/19/21

+I realized that i will need more information from an user , and eventually to build a profile with more information so i will need an custom user model .
+I been working on creating my own user model .
+6/19/21

 ### Front End